-- 1.18 Chapter 10 of the HNSG (housing needs of other groups) considers the housing needs of three groups.
-These are: - People who rent their homes; - Self-build and custom-build housing; and - Service personnel and families. - 1.19 The assessment of demand for self-build and custom-build housing and the needs of service personnel and families do not draw on the demographic projections to provide an assessment of need. - 1.20 The demographic projections associated with the different scenarios examined in this report will therefore have no impact on demand for housing from these groups. - 1.21 The HNSG report does, however, refer to reports looking into the demand profile for build to rent (BTR) development.
-This review finds that the majority of residents in BTR are aged between 15 and 44.
-The report then draws on the demographic projections to discuss the implications this has for demand for BTR over the plan period. - 1.22 It is therefore possible to apply the revised demographic projections associated with each of the four scenarios to this dataset to understand the possible change in demand for BTR within each. - 1.23 Across all geographies the change to the level of growth with the 15-44 age group is substantial. - In Cambridge the uplift is between 9% for the standard method and around 30% for the maximum (1:1 commuting) scenario. - In South Cambridgeshire the uplift is between 23% for the standard method and around 45% for the maximum (1:1 commuting) scenario. - For Greater Cambridge as a whole, the uplift is between 15% for the standard method and 36% for the maximum (1:1 commuting) scenario. - 1.24 The findings should therefore be borne in mind when considering the implications for demand for BTR accommodation within Greater Cambridge.
+- 1.22 Chapter 10 of the HNSG (housing needs of other groups) considers the housing needs of three groups.
+These are: - People who rent their homes; - Self-build and custom-build housing; and - Service personnel and families. - 1.23 The assessment of demand for self-build and custom-build housing and the needs of service personnel and families do not draw on the demographic projections to provide an assessment of need.
+The demographic projections associated with the different scenarios examined in this report will therefore have no impact on demand for housing from these groups. - 1.24 The HNSG report also does not attempt to estimate the need for additional private rented housing as it sets out that whether people buy or rent their homes is dependent on several factors that can fluctuate over time such as mortgage lending practices, availability of housing related benefit, and existing types and tenures of homes available in the area.
+The HNSG report however, does look into the demand profile for build to rent (BTR) development.
+This review found that the majority of residents in BTR are aged between 15 and 44.
+The report then draws on the demographic projections to discuss the implications this has for demand for BTR over the plan period. - 1.25 It is therefore possible to apply the revised demographic projections associated with each of the four scenarios to this dataset to understand the possible change in demand for BTR within each.

+- 1.26 Across all geographies the change to the level of growth within the 15-44 age group is substantial. - In Cambridge the uplift is between 9% for the standard method and around 30% for the maximum (1:1 commuting) scenario. - In South Cambridgeshire the uplift is between 23% for the standard method and around 45% for the maximum (1:1 commuting) scenario. - For Greater Cambridge as a whole, the uplift is between 15% for the standard method and 36% for the maximum (1:1 commuting) scenario. - 1.27 The HNSG report notes, firstly, that demand for BTR development is likely to focus on urban areas (with the result that Cambridge and its immediately surrounding towns and villages in South Cambridgeshire are likely to be the most suitable locations for such development); secondly, the policy stance should be supportive of BTR across the whole Greater Cambridge geography; and, thirdly, the scale of demand should be monitored so as to ensure the interpretation of policy at the application stage reflects market evidence.
+The data presented in this report reinforces, but does not change, these recommendations.

-2 INTRODUCTION
+2. INTRODUCTION